 Where are merchants prohibited from surcharging?

-Ten states—California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma and Texas—and Puerto Rico have laws that prohibit merchants from charging consumers with surcharges on credit card transactions.
+Ten states—California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma and Texas—and Puerto Rico have laws on the books that prohibit merchants from charging consumers with surcharges on credit card transactions.
+However, due to federal and other court rulings, multiple states have backed away from the bans.
+New York agreed to allow them in January 2019, as long as certain requirements are met, which already exist in the card network rules.
+Only Kansas, Colorado, Connecticut, and Massachusetts have bans.
 The legislative intent in many of these states was to protect consumers, and not to restrict B2B surcharging.
-You may want to consult an attorney.
-Because there are ongoing statute updates as well as legal challenges, this article makes no attempt to pinpoint whether a B2B company can surcharge in these states.

 Surcharge Laws Stories: